kwaldenphd/data-models/README.md

 # Lab Notebook Questions

+(Answer these in a Word Document / Pages / Google Doc.)

 Q1: Explore the tables.
 What fields do you see?
 How would you describe these fields, using the language of string, double, and integer to describe the data types?

 Q2: What entities are in the Player_Birthplaces, Team_Locations, and Transactions tables?
 List the entitites by table and include some explanation of your thought process.
 If you're getting stuck, try describing the data included in each table using a sentence.
 Where are the nouns in each sentence?